rabbiincode/JOKES-APP/README.md

-Jokes Application using ASP.NET MVC 😊🤣😂
+Jokes Application using ASP.NET MVC 😊🤣😂--

-About 👓
+About 👓--
-This is a jokes application using ASP.NET MVC that has features such as User login and Authentication, Implements full C.R.U.D operations and more.
+This is a jokes application using ASP.NET MVC that has features such as User login and Authentication, Implements full C.R.U.D operations and more.--

-What the App Does 👓
+What the App Does 👓--
-Anonymous Users can visit the application and read jokes but are not allowed to perform any operations on the application.
-Only Authenticated users can Create, Update and Delete jokes.
-All operations are stored in the SQL database.
+Anonymous Users can visit the application and read jokes but are not allowed to perform any operations on the application.-- Only Authenticated users can Create, Update and Delete jokes.-- All operations are stored in the SQL database.

 Steps to Run 👓